-- PUC seniors score well above the national average in Major Field Tests, with 99th percentile rankings for the departments of biology and psychology.
+- PUC seniors score well above the national average in Major Field Tests (MFTs), with 95th percentile rankings or above for the departments of mathematics and psychology in 2015.

 - PUC has a long tradition of high acceptance rates to medical and dental schools and graduate programs.
 Alumni have attended Loma Linda University, UC Davis School of Law, UCLA, Yale, and other prestigious institutions.